What is Realized Gain?

 - = $500

-The realized gain here is $500 since the shares have been sold and there has been an appreciation in the value of the shares.
+The realized gain here is $500 since the shares have been sold, and there has been appreciation in the share value.

 Example #2 – Asset

 James, an avid car enthusiast, bought a scrapped Ferrari 250 GT California 1961 at a value of $90,000.
 He refurbished the car to its stock condition by investing an extra $350,000.
 He had to shell out another $60,000 on the vehicle’s documentation and environment clearance.
 The total investment in the car now is $500,000.
 The car looked as good as new.
 James had people quoting for his car, starting at $2,000,000.
 There was another offer from Andrew, which was at $2,500,000, and James sells the car at $2,500,000 to Andrew.

 - Realized gain Formula= Sale Price of the Asset – Original Purchase Price of the Asset

 - = $2,500,000 – (Purchase Price + Cost of Refurbishing + Cost of Documentation)

 - = $2,500,000 – ($90,000 + $350,000 + $60,000)

 - = $2,000,000

 The realized gain for James by selling the car is $2,000,000 since he had not just bought the car but also invested in bringing back the car from scrap to a refurbished condition as good as new.
 At the time of the quote for the car, which was at $2,000,000, James had an unrealized gain.
 But as soon as he sold the car at $2,500,000, he had a realized gain.

 - When the price of the asset increases, the realized gain increases if the asset is sold.